Conditional Time Series Forecasting with Convolutional Neural Networks: Experiments

 \subsection{Financial data}

-We analyze the performance of the network on the S\&P500 data in combination with the volatility index and the CBOE 10 year interest rate to analyze the ability of the model to extract -- both unconditionally as well as conditionally-- meaningful trends from the noisy datasets.
-Furthermore, we test the performance on several exchange rates.
+We analyze the performance of the network on the S\&P500 data in combination with the volatility index and the CBOE 10 year interest rate to analyze the ability of the model to extract -- both unconditionally as well as conditionally-- meaningful trends and relationships in and between the noisy datasets.
+Furthermore, we test the performance on several exchange rates to showcase the ability of the model to efficiently learn long-term dependencies.